 Period 3: 1880 to 1970 – Towards disconnected harbour and deltaic dynamics.
-During Period 3, harbour infrastructures were constructed in continuity of the one conducted in Period 2 but main changes affected the relationship between the delta and the harbour.
+During Period 3, harbour infrastructures were constructed in continuity of those conducted in Period 2, but major changes affected the relationship between the delta and the harbour.
 Between 1880 and 1900, the harbour was clearly divided into an Inner and an Outer basin.
 By 1900, the Inner harbour was very well protected from western and southern winds and possible storms (Dique Transversal and then the Muelle paralelo).
-A long marine channel was dredged from the Outer harbour towards the Inner harbour and regular dredgings were conducted to prevent the underwater lobe of the Francolí to extend towards the Inner harbour.
-The depth of the Inner harbour was kept around -8 m to -10 m deep during this period.
+A long marine channel was dredged from the Outer harbour towards the Inner harbour and periodic dredging was conducted to prevent the underwater lobe of the Francolí to extend towards the Inner harbour.
+The depth of the Inner harbour was kept around -8 m to -10 m during this period.
 Finally, during Period 3, the coastline in the Inner harbour was progressively built with quays (Muelle de Costa and then Muelle de Pescadores).
-The Inner harbour was fully managed by the end of this period: moles, quays, and sedimentation controlled by regular dredging of the access channel.
+The Inner harbour was fully managed by the end of this period: moles, quays, and sedimentation controlled by dredging of the access channel.
 In contrast, the Outer harbour was still exposed to southern winds and sedimentary inputs from the Francolí river mouth.
 Two sets of constructions contributed to reduce these constrains.
 First, the Dique de Levante continued to be extended during this period.
 Second, the wall on the left side of the Francoli river mouth was extended along the coast during the late 19 c. / early 20th c.
-(Dique de Oeste and Dique submarino) and the original river mouth is moved to the west in the 1940’s.
-Important and regular dredgings characterised this period.
-In the 1880's, the port authorities wanted to accommodate ships from the Compañía Transatlántica and adjusted the water column (REF).
-Subsequently, a gradual deepening of the depths in connection of a dredged marine channel continuing always further out to sea and down to -14m.
+(Dique de Oeste and Dique submarino) and the original river mouth was moved to the west in the 1940’s.
+Large and periodic dredging characterised this period.
+In the 1880's, the port authorities wanted to accommodate ships from the Compañía Transatlántica and adjusted the water depth (REF).
+Subsequently, gradual deepening of the marine channel was conducted, extending it further out to sea and down to -14m.

 The first part of Period 3 (1880-1914) was characterised by significant changes in the harbour configuration.
 Afterwards, the history of Spain and Catalonia was instable, affected by the First World War and the Spanish Civil War.
 Important harbour transformations happened again during the 1940’s while Francoist Spain was partly aside from the Second World War conflict.
-Urbanisation extended to the river mouth, but remained confined to the left bank of the Francoli.
-Urbanisation will start to grow quickly from the late 1950’s onwards.
+Urbanisation extended to the river mouth but remained confined to the left bank of the Francoli.
+Urbanisation started to grow quickly from the late 1950’s onwards.